vladsaveliev/sequana/sequana/pipelines/quality_control/README.rst

 Details
 ~~~~~~~~~

-The adapters are removed using cutadapt.
+This pipeline is used to check the quality of the input FastQ files.
+It can also
+be used to remove the Phix that may be present in the data or low quality reads
+using a dedicated tool such as **cutadapt** or **atropos**.
 If one specifies
 the quality trimming option in the config file, then we trim
 low-quality ends from reads BEFORE adapter removal.

-The quality trimming algorithm is the same as in BWA.
+The quality trimming algorithm from cutadapt/atropos is the same as in BWA.
 That is: substract the
 cutoff (e.g. 30) from all qualities; compute partial sums from the end of the
 sequence; cut the sequence at the index at which the sum is minimal.